82 G. Eridani

-82 G. Eridani (HD 20794, HR 1008, e Eridani) is a star 19.7 ly away from Earth in the constellation Eridanus.
-It is a main-sequence star with a stellar classification of G6 V, and it hosts a system of at least three planets and a dust disk.
+82 G. Eridani (HD 20794, Gliese 139, e Eridani) is a star 19.7 ly away from Earth in the constellation Eridanus.
+It is a main-sequence star with a stellar classification of G6 V, and it hosts a system of three confirmed planets and a dust disk.

 Observation

-In the southern-sky catalog Uranometria Argentina, 82 G. Eridani (sometimes abbreviated to "82 Eridani") is the 82nd star listed in the constellation Eridanus.
+In the southern-sky catalog Uranometria Argentina, 82 G. Eridani (often abbreviated to 82 Eridani) is the 82nd star listed in the constellation Eridanus.
 The Argentina catalog, compiled by the 19th-century astronomer Benjamin Gould, is a southern celestial hemisphere analog of the more famous Flamsteed catalog, and uses a similar numbering scheme.
-82 G. Eridani, like other stars near the Sun, has held on to its Gould designation, even while other more distant stars have not.

 Properties

-This star is slightly smaller and less massive than the Sun, making it marginally dimmer than the Sun in terms of luminosity; it is about a third more luminous than Tau Ceti or Alpha Centauri B. The projected equatorial rotation rate (v sin i) is 4.0 km/s, compared to 2 km/s for the Sun.
+82 G. Eridani is slightly smaller and less massive than the Sun, at around 80% of the Sun's mass and 90% of the radius.
+It has a luminosity 30% fainter than the Sun's.
+Spectroscopically, it is classified as G6V, compared to G2V for the Sun, and is among the nearest solar-type stars.
+The projected rotational velocity rate (v sin i) is smaller than 2 km/s, compatible with a slow-rotating or pole-on star relative to Earth.
+Such observation would also match the lack of a reliable rotational period detection and the absence of any magnetic cycle.

-82 G. Eridani is a high-velocity star—it is moving quickly compared to the average—and hence is probably a member of Population II, generally older stars whose motions take them well outside the plane of the Milky Way.
+It is a high-velocity star—it is moving quickly compared to the average—and hence is probably a member of Population II, generally older stars whose motions take them well outside the plane of the Milky Way.
 Like many other Population II stars, 82 G. Eridani is somewhat metal-deficient (though much less deficient than many), and is older than the Sun.
-It has a relatively high orbital eccentricity of 0.40 about the galaxy, ranging between 4.6 and 10.8 kiloparsecs from the core.
-Estimates of the age of this star ranged from 6 to 12 billion years.
+It has a relatively high orbital eccentricity of 0.42 about the galaxy, ranging between 3.52 and 8.41 kiloparsecs from the core.
+Its age is estimated at 5.76 billion years, based on its chromospheric activity indicator, but other estimates suggest ages close or higher to the age of the Universe.

 This star is located in a region of low-density interstellar matter (ISM), so it is believed to have a large astropause that subtends an angle of 6″ across the sky.
 Relative to the Sun, this star is moving at a space velocity of 101 km/s, with the bow shock advancing at more than Mach 3 through the ISM.